Parola (Hattula)

 Hattula Holy Cross Church next to Lake Vanajavesi.

 Parola is an urban area located in the municipality of Hattula in the Kanta-Häme region of Finland.
 It is notable for its rich history that intertwines ancient settlement, medieval culture, and significant military heritage.
 Parola has a population of 6,678 as of 2022 and it is the centre of Hattula.

-Early history and settlement

-The area around Parola, including Hattula, has been inhabited since prehistoric times, with settlements dating back to the Stone and Iron Age.
-Archaeological finds and manors around Lake Vanajavesi point to a deep-rooted manor culture in this region.